esemeniuc/kelvin_rgb/README.md

 hex = kelvin_rgb.k_to_rgb_hex(3500)
 print(hex) #outputs '#ff8ac3'
 ```
-NOTE The conversions use approximations and are suitable for photo-manipulation and other non-critical uses.
+Note: The conversions use approximations and are suitable for photo-manipulation and other non-critical uses.

 Accuracy is best between 1000K and 40000K.